kermitt2/article_dataset_builder/Readme.md

 python3 harvest.py --cord19 metadata.csv --config my_config.json --download
 ```

-To create a dump of the consolidated metadata of all the processed files (including the UUID identifier and the state of processing), add the parameter `--dump`:
+To create a full dump of the consolidated metadata of all the processed files (including the UUID identifier and the state of processing), add the parameter `--dump`:

 ```console
 python3 harvest.py --dump --config my_config.json